umasubra/ExcelJsDocumentation/resources/range.md

 ### getEntireRow()

-Get an object that represents the entire row of the Range.
+Gets an object that represents the entire row of the Range.
 This API is valid only if the subject range object is a single cell or a row of cells.

 #### Syntax